hvsarma/hvsarma_old_blog/_posts/2015-07-19-lessons-linear-regression.md

 2. Plot the function (line or curve) and data.
 Does it fit the data?

 3. Interpret b0, b1, b2, ....
 Are they meaningful?
-Do they stay lie with a reasonable confidence interval range?
+Do they lie with a reasonable confidence interval range?
 What does it mean if the interval contains a zero?

 4. Obtain a point estimate of the response variable (y) when X=0.
 Is the estimate meaningful or reliable?